 Attend a Free or Donation Museum

-There are many wonderful museums in the Windy City that are actually free!
+There are many wonderful museums in Chicago that are actually free!

 The Jane Addams Hull House is an incredible museum that is located in one of the original Hull House homes.